pmbittner/PaxEngine3/README.md

-##### PaxEngine3 -- Cross-Platform 2D/3D Game Engine with Focus on 2D
+# PaxEngine3 -- Cross-Platform 2D/3D Game Engine with Focus on 2D

-### Build Instructions
+## Build Instructions

-## Windows

-The project should build with MinGW as well as MSVC.
+### General
 Additional libraries are needed.
-Those have to be located in a directory called ```lib``` next to the git repository.
+Those have to be located in a directory called `lib` next to the git repository.
-Ask Paul to get the necessary files.
+**Ask Paul to get the necessary files for your operating system.**

 The build folder has to have at least two levels of directories.
-That is to allow split your builds for different configurations or compilers:
+That allows splitting builds for different configurations, compilers, release/debug:

+    CMakeLists.txt
+    include/
+	src/
+	... other files and directories
 	build/
 	    mingw/
 		    MinGW build files here
 	    msvc/
 		    MSVC build files here

-Otherwise, the program won't be able to find the ``res`` directory to load its resources (for now).
+Otherwise, the program won't be able to find the `res` directory to load its resources (for now).
+(Detecting the resource folder at runtime is a feature for the future.)

+### Windows
+The project should build with MinGW as well as MSVC.
+To execute the program some DLL-files have to be put into the executables directory.
+**Ask Paul to get the necessary files for your operating system.**

+### Linux
+Required packages: `libsdl2-dev`
+Optional packages: `libsdl2-image-dev`